beardce/EmbeddedLinux/hw04/README.txt

 directory (gpio97, gpio98) and call "cat direction" if the output from that call is "in" you need to call "echo out >> direction" to set the gpio ports to outputs for the leds

+For the etch a sketch, the buttons were removed and replaced with the rotary encoders to control the etch a sketch.